lynk-design/lynk/docs/components/icon.md

 ### Customizing the System Library

-The system library contains only the icons used internally by Shoelace components.
+The system library contains only the icons used internally by Lynk components.
 Unlike the default icon library, the system library does not rely on physical assets.
 Instead, its icons are hard-coded as data URIs into the resolver to ensure their availability.

-If you want to change the icons Shoelace uses internally, you can register an icon library using the `system` name and a custom resolver.
+If you want to change the icons Lynk uses internally, you can register an icon library using the `system` name and a custom resolver.
 If you choose to do this, it's your responsibility to provide all of the icons that are required by components.
-You can reference `src/components/library.system.ts` for a complete list of system icons used by Shoelace.
+You can reference `src/components/library.system.ts` for a complete list of system icons used by Lynk.

 ```html
 <script type="module">